1 Feb 2024 — Please see a message from Camp Director Lou Seiser regarding operational updates to the maintenance of Council camps.

-The CIT program offers an exciting opportunity for those who would like to learn about the camp operation from the staff viewpoint.
+Returning for 2023, the CIT program offers an exciting opportunity for those who would like to learn about the camp operation from the staff viewpoint.
 As a CIT, you will learn leadership skills, will become knowledgeable of camp operations, and will develop teaching skills.

 The CIT Program is a one (1) week commitment.
 The program is designed to instill the knowledge and values that are expected of all Camp Workcoeman staff members.
 Participants will work in all areas of camp and gain first-hand experiences to understand what it really takes to operate the high-quality programs of Camp Workcoeman.